Michael Blanchard – NHL Coach Earns PhD Place at Leeds Beckett with MSc at Portobello

 “Semester-wise, this was the hardest one I’ve had, including my undergrad.
 There was no close book exam and that’s something I feel I’m really good at.
 Being able to read something, memorise it and replicate it and then forget it.
 That was a big problem with my undergrad is that I didn’t retain as much of the information afterwards.

 “One of the reasons I chose this program was to put the educational side with my professional experience.
-Writing scientific articles, understanding the statistical application within a scientific paper.
+Writing scientific articles, and understanding the statistical application within a scientific paper.
 That’s all we did when it came to assignments.
 It was such a better way for me to learn.

 “You spend a lot of hours researching and applying information instead of just reading slides and writing on paper the next day.
 It was a better learning experience.
 I thought it was really good.